Lizard-git/clientMyProject_ZabGU/README.md

 This application was written in React for Zabkaikal State University as a pilot project in creating SPA applications while working at ZabGU
 At the moment, the project is frozen due to uselessness

+Worked with tools like TypeScript, Redux, i18n, scss

 Getting Started with Create React App
 This project was bootstrapped with Create React App.